saurabhshukla01/order_job/README.md

-Sure!
-Here's a complete `README.md` file with **step-by-step instructions** for your Laravel 12 project that:

 * Creates an order with a job and transaction
 * Seeds dummy users and products
 * Uses Postman to test inserting data